Cherry Red Skin Carbon Monoxide Poisoning

 Q: Is cherry red skin always present in carbon monoxide poisoning?
 A: No, cherry red skin is not always present.
 It typically indicates severe CO poisoning and high levels of carboxyhemoglobin in the blood.
 The absence of cherry red skin does not rule out CO poisoning.

 Q: Can carbon monoxide detectors prevent all cases of CO poisoning?
 A: Carbon monoxide detectors can significantly reduce the risk of CO poisoning by providing early warning of dangerous CO levels.
-However, they are not foolproof and must be properly installed, maintained, and tested regularly.
+Still, they are not foolproof and must be properly installed, maintained, and tested regularly.

 Q: What should I do if my carbon monoxide detector goes off?
 A: If your carbon monoxide detector goes off, evacuate the premises immediately and call emergency services.
 Do not re-enter the building until it has been cleared by emergency personnel or a qualified technician.